Skip to Content

 Level: A1-A2 (Beginner)

 The French Word of the Day is savoir, meaning “to know.”
 It’s used specifically for knowing facts, information, or how to do somethingnot for people or places (that’s connaître).
-By the end of this lesson, you’ll have a crystal-clear understanding of how and when to use savoir correctly.
+After going through the examples with Marie’s audio, you’ll have a crystal-clear understanding of how and when to use savoir correctly.

 Meaning